What is chemotherapy?

 These drugs, known as Taxanes, belong to a class of chemotherapy drugs known as plant alkaloids, and were originally developed from the bark of the Pacific Yew tree.
 They are antimicrotubule drugs, which means they inhibit the microtubule structures which help the cancer cells divide and multiply.
 They’re given by infusion into a vein.

-These drugs are antitumour antibiotics, developed from soil funguses produced by a bacteria.
-They block cell growth by interfering with DNA.
-They’re given by infusion into a vein.
+These drugs are antitumour antibiotics, originally developed from bacteria found in the soil.
+They block cell growth by interfering with DNA and are given by infusion into a vein.

 These are known as an alkylating agents, and they target cancer cells in the resting phase of the cell cycle.
 They attach to DNA, preventing replication of the cancer cells, and are given by infusion into a vein.